snakemake/snakemake-executor-plugin-kueue/README.md

 #### Container

 You can customize the container you are using, which should have minimally Snakemake and your application software.
-We have prepared a container with Flux, Snakemake, and Mamba for you to get started.
+We have prepared a container with Flux, Snakemake, and the various other plugins for you to get started.
-The [Dockerfile is here](https://github.com/rse-ops/flux-hpc/blob/main/snakemake/mamba/Dockerfile) and you can use our build as follows:
+The [Dockerfile](Dockerfile) is packaged here if you'd like to tweak it, e.g.,

 ```yaml
 rule hello_world: